ejsadiarin/wizardry/homelab/documentation/authentik.md

 - we use Traefik as reverse proxy (the best!)
 - we will use authentik as a middleware

+> [!IMPORTANT]
+> NOTE: This is only applicable for services with type: `Proxy Provider` in Authentik

 *refer to official documentation for the Traefik config*

 1. edit main `traefik.yml` file to add `config.yml` file